golubitsky/explorations/tcr/README.md

 ## My experience with it!

 - The first time I wrote a bunch of code and felt reluctant to run TCR was interesting.
 Felt a sense of a risk.
 Then saw all my code disappear.
 Then laughed.
 High stakes.
+- The requirement to make a change small enough to succeed induces continuous refactoring to "make ready" to implement the change.

 ## Project I'm implementing in this directory